big city

 Rape

-Rape occurs when the perpetrator engages in sexual intercourse:
+Rape occurs when someone engages in sexual intercourse:

 • With a person who cannot consent due to mental incapacity or mental disability.